PRE-APPRENTICESHIP COOK

 Credential Type

-Upon successful completion, students will receive a Program Certificate in Pre-Apprentice Cook
+Upon successful completion, students will receive a Program Certificate in Pre-Apprentice: Cook (415A) with intro to Institutional Cook (415D)

 Logo for government institutions